A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation

-The effectiveness of our proposed defense against the BIM adversarial attack is shown in Figs. \ref{bim_dsa} and \ref{bim_dsb}.
-Overall, our findings are consistent with the response of the FGSM attacks: BIM instantiated adversarial attacks are not directly transferable between signal domains.
-Furthermore, as seen in Figs. \ref{bim_dsa} and \ref{bim_dsb}, the time domain-based CRNN eliminates the degradation effects of the frequency domain instantiated attacks almost completely.
+The effectiveness of our proposed defense against the BIM adversarial attack, as shown in Fig. \ref{bim_dsa} and Table \ref{dsb_trf}, consistent with the response of the FGSM attacks: BIM instantiated adversarial attacks are not directly transferable between signal domains.
+Moreover, the time domain-based CRNN eliminates the degradation effects of the frequency domain instantiated attacks almost completely.
 However, the degree to which BIM attacks effectively transfer between domains differs between Dataset A and Dataset B, indicating that the mitigation of adversarial attacks in the domain uncertainty environment may be dataset dependent. \emph{Thus, as shown by the instantiation of both considered attacks, our wireless receiver architecture mitigates the transferability of adversarial interference between IQ-based and frequency-based features to a significant degree.}

-We analyze the CNN and CRNN's resilience to transferable attacks between signal domains more closely in Figs. \ref{clean_cnn_conf} - \ref{adv_crnn_conf}.
-We consider the CNN's performance on a time domain attack in Fig. \ref{adv_cnn_conf}, compared to the case of no interference in Fig. \ref{clean_cnn_conf}, and the CRNN's performance on a frequency domain attack in Fig. \ref{adv_crnn_conf}, compared to the case of no interference in Fig. \ref{clean_crnn_conf}.
+We analyze the CNN and CRNN's resilience to transferable attacks between signal domains on Dataset A more closely in Figs. \ref{cnn_conf} -- \ref{crnn_conf}.
+We consider the CNN's performance on a time domain attack compared to the case of no interference in Fig. \ref{cnn_conf}, and the CRNN's performance on a frequency domain attack compared to the case of no interference in Fig. \ref{crnn_conf}.